Ramakrishnajakkula/Meritshort/7-Modules-Trees-Plan.md

 ### 🎯 **Learning Objectives - Heap Mastery**

-By the end of Week 5, you will:
+By the end of Module 5, you will:

 1. **Conceptual Understanding**: Grasp heap properties and complete binary tree structure
 2. **Implementation Skills**: Build heaps from scratch using arrays